 When dealing with a f1b Labradoodle or Goldendoodle, they both typically share the non-shedding, hypoallergenic coats that have become so desirable in Doodle varieties so whether you choose Labradoodle or Goldendoodle your dog will more than likely be safe for any family members with allergies.
 If you're getting a multigenerational (f1b) variety from a reputable breeder.

 While both Goldendoodles and Labradoodles are moderately energetic, personable, great family dogs there are slight differences between the two.
-Goldendoodles are usually more friendly and enthusiastic with a happiness that lasts longer than the energizer bunny.
+Goldendoodles are usually more friendly and enthusiastic with a happiness that lasts longer than the Energizer bunny.

 Goldendoodles seem like they can never stop wagging their tails.
 Some Labradoodles are a bit more reserved than Goldendoodles but in a loyal way.
-They are less apt than Goldendoodles to make as many new friends but they are extremely loyal to their families and are still energetic and playful dogs.
+Labradoodles are less likely than Goldendoodles to make as many new friends but they are extremely loyal to their families and are still energetic and playful dogs.
 In general a Goldendoodle is more quick to approach a complete stranger, whereas a Labradoodle will typically stay closer to his/her "person."

 We recommend Labradoodles as service dogs (seeing eye Labradoodles, Labradoodles to help those in wheelchairs, etc.).
 We typically recommend Goldendoodles as therapy dogs.
-If you want a dog to go into a nursing home, hospital, or elementary school, a Goldendoodle can make an excellent pet to meet new people, create lots of smiles, and elicit many laughs.
+If you want a Doodle to go into a nursing home, hospital, or elementary school, a Goldendoodle can make an excellent pet to meet new people, create lots of smiles, and elicit many laughs.